plandes/util/doc/introspect-cli.md

     departments: Tuple[Department]
 ```

-We'll create a mock set of data directly in the `resources/app.conf` file to go
+We'll create a mock set of data directly in the `app.conf` file to go
 along with our mock DB instance and add the DB instance to the main app:
 ```ini
 [homer]